-To get the most out of walking and help ease a pinched nerve, keep the head in a neutral position.
+Keep the head in a neutral position to get the most out of walking and help ease a pinched nerve.
 The ears should be level with the shoulders, and the jaw should be loose, not clenched.

 To exercise the shoulders: